|Title:||A Researcher-Practitioner Partnership to Improve Pandemic Recovery Efforts in California|

 Education Agency: California Department of Education (CDE)

-Related Network Teams: The Prekindergarten Through Grade 12 Recovery Research Network, part of the Improving Pandemic Recovery grant program, includes the following other projects — PreK-12 RESTART Network Lead (Research on Education Strategies to Advance Recovery and Turnaround) (R305X220009); Evaluation of the Learning Renewal-Social Emotional Learning Programs (LR-SEL) for Supporting Pandemic Recovery with Illinois State Board of Education (ISBE) (R305X220015); Mitigating the Impact of the COVID-19 Pandemic Through Curriculum-Based Approaches to Learning Acceleration in Grades K–2 in Chicago (R305X220033)
+Related Network Teams: This research project is part of the Prekindergarten Through Grade 12 Recovery Research Network, which includes the following other projects — PreK-12 RESTART Network Lead (Research on Education Strategies to Advance Recovery and Turnaround) (R305X220009), Evaluation of the Learning Renewal-Social Emotional Learning Programs (LR-SEL) for Supporting Pandemic Recovery with Illinois State Board of Education (ISBE) (R305X220015), Mitigating the Impact of the COVID-19 Pandemic Through Curriculum-Based Approaches to Learning Acceleration in Grades K–2 in Chicago (R305X220033), Assessing the Long-Term Impacts of School Extension Programs on Student Re-Engagement and Learning Recovery (R305S220003), Lessons from the Pandemic: The Effects of Remote Instructional Delivery and Recovery Strategies on Student Outcomes (R305A230400)

 Project Activities: This research team will use quantitative analyses of administrative and survey data, qualitative analyses of case study data, and quantitative analyses of student-level longitudinal data to examine (1) how ELO grant funding is used to promote educational recovery from COVID-19, (2) how ELO funding is targeted to address educational inequities across student groups, and the (3) institutional factors that shape ELO grant implementation across and within districts.
 The research team will examine the correlation of these factors with changes and levels of observable school inputs, demographics, and student outcomes to understand the potential impacts of state-funded recovery activities.
 Weekly partnership meetings will ensure that the findings are accessible, actionable, and relevant to the needs of the California Department of Education (CDE).
 The partnership will provide training, and mentorship to CDE on how to connect research to ongoing recovery work.